sachaRfd/OCF_project/README.md

 - **EDA and Modelling Notebooks**: Available in the `notebooks` directory for clarity in presenting code and results.
 Once finalized, the code will be moved to `.py` scripts for production.
 - **Download Script**: The script for downloading generation mix data can be found in `download_generation_mix.py`.

+## Running Files

+- A conda environment can be created by running `bash setup.sh`.

 ## Forecast Features Used

 - Energy demand